nais/doc/docs/auth/tokenx/how-to/secure.md

 tags: [tokenx, how-to]
 ---

-# Secure your application with TokenX
+# Secure your API with TokenX

 This how-to guides you through the steps required to secure your API using [TokenX](../README.md):